NewFind your real estate agent style: take the assessment

 2024917 / 100k4,615 / 100k97%

-Reported violent offenses per 100k were lower in 2024 than in 2023.
+Reported violent offenses per 100k were lower in 2024 than in 2023, and property offenses were lower.
 Years with sparse reporting are omitted.
+Pennsylvania switched crime-reporting systems in 2021 (SRS to NIBRS), so comparisons across that line are imperfect.

 By municipality in Philadelphia

-Rates are per 100,000 residents of each department’s jurisdiction and are shown only where at least 10 offenses were reported; smaller figures appear as counts so a small town’s handful of offenses never reads as a rate.
+Rates are per 100,000 residents of each department’s jurisdiction and are shown only where at least 10 offenses were reported; below that, the cell states the count itself (“0 reported”, “Fewer than 10 reported”) so a small town’s handful of offenses never reads as a rate.

 MunicipalityViolentPropertyYear